simonjbrandl/UAE18-crypto-communities/README.md

     to reproduce the analyses.
 The script is divided into 11 chunks, that follow the flow of the manuscript:

-    1. SETUP
+-    1. SETUP

         2. LOAD PACKAGES

         3. LOAD DATASETS AND SET AESTHETICS

         4. TEMPERATURE MAP OF AREA

         5. DETAILED TEMPERATURE DATA FROM IN SITU LOGGERS

         6. COMMUNITY STRUCTURE: DIVERSITY, ABUNDANCE, BIOMASS

         7. COMMUNITY COMPOSITION: FISH AND BENTHOS

         8. PHYSIOLOGY: CTmax and CTmin

         9. DIET METABARCODING: NETWORK ANALYSES

         10. DIET METABARCODING: RAREFACTION

         11. SIZE STRUCTURE AND ABUNDANCES

-    12. GROWTH MODELING
+        12. GROWTH MODELING*

 Each chunk has subsections pertaining to data wrangling, data analysis, and figures yielded by each analysis.
 Chunk 4 requires download of the